 Insurance fraud consists of fraudulent activities committed by applicants for insurance, policyholders, third-party claimants, or professionals who provide insurance services.
 Insurance fraud can be “hard” or “soft.”

-Soft Fraud.
+Soft Fraud Charges.
 People often tell “little white lies” to their insurance company.
 A car owner inflates a fender bender claim to cover her deductible.
 A homeowner inflates the value of his stereo equipment stolen during a robbery.
 These are crimes.

 Even though the federal government is more actively involved in the pursuit and prosecution of some insurance fraud cases than it used to be, it is the state insurance departments, state attorneys general and county district attorneys offices that do most of the investigation, enforcement and prosecution of insurance fraud because most of the anti-fraud laws are state statutes.